Umorka-elizabeth/Lita-Project-1/README.md

 * Descriptive Analysis: Metrics calculation was done on Excel for the average sales which reported N1,256.00 and the total revenue by region which reported N2,101,090.00.
 SQL queries were written for a futher insight of the sales data and PowerBI visualises all.
 * Dashboard Creation: Pivot table on Excel was used for the summarisation of the dataset and PowerBi dashboard visualizes the data using components like barchat, piechart, table, area chart and slicer.

- ### Data Analysis carried out on Structured Query Languag
+ ### Data Analysis on Structured Query Language
  ---
- This is where we include some basic lines of code or queries.
+ This is where we include some basic lines of code during our analysis.

 To select the dataset table
  ```SQL